dhdhagar/696ds-unity-assignment/README.md

 - Unity consists of *login* nodes and *computation* nodes, and uses [SLURM](https://slurm.schedmd.com/documentation.html) to manage GPU allocation and job scheduling.
   - Always run jobs (model training, testing, etc.) on computation nodes.
   **Never run a JOB on a login node!!!
 This may prevent others from even logging in.**
-- There are, in general, two ways to access GPUs.
+- There are, in general, two ways to access GPUs:
-  - (1) Request an interactive session with GPU access.
+  1. Request an interactive session with GPU access.
   You will be sent to a computation node and will be able to run bash and python scripts.
   Once you close your terminal, the GPU access is lost.
 This is suitable for debugging.
-  - (2) Submit `sbatch` jobs to run in the background.
+  2. Submit `sbatch` jobs to run in the background.
   Even if you close your terminal, the job will continue till it is complete.
   This is suitable for submitting multiple training or evaluation runs that will last for several hours.
 - Please read more details here: https://docs.unity.rc.umass.edu/documentation/jobs/.